-【Finished】2022 Foundation Designated Research Projects Research Report Meeting
+【Finished】2022 Foundation Designated Research Project Research Report Meeting

-The University Consortium Kyoto sets designated research topics for the purpose of contributing to the improvement, review, new development, sophistication, etc. of the project, and outsources the survey research to researchers in specialized fields.
+The University Consortium Kyoto has established designated research topics for the purpose of contributing to the improvement, review, new development, and sophistication of its projects, and outsources research to researchers in specialized fields.

-It will be held at the end of the fiscal year, but we look forward to your participation.
+It will be held at the end of the fiscal year, and we look forward to your participation.

 Thursday, March 16, 2023, 1:00 p.m. ~ 2:45 p.m.

-Online (Zoom meeting) * The Zoom meeting URL will be sent to the applicant at a later date.
+Online (Zoom meeting) *Zoom meeting URL will be sent to the applicant at a later date.

-(1) Research on the role of inter-university collaborative organizations in supporting students with disabilities at universities, etc.
+(1) Research on the role of inter-university collaborative organizations in supporting students with disabilities at universities and other institutions

-Research Outline Study support for students with disabilities (reasonable accommodation in education, etc.) is an important issue at each university, etc., but at present, the difference in the status of initiatives is not small.
-On the other hand, due to the nature of the field that is in a transitional period, there is a limit to the accumulation of expertise, know-how, resources, etc. that each university can respond to alone, so I believe that a scheme in which each university collaborates to solve problems is effective.
+Summary of Research Academic support for students with disabilities (reasonable accommodations in education, etc.) is an important issue for each university, but at present, there is no small difference in the status of initiatives.
+On the other hand, due to the nature of the field that is in a transitional period, there is a limit to the accumulation of expertise, know-how, resources, etc. that can be handled by each university alone, so we believe that a scheme in which each university and other institutions work together to solve problems is effective.

 Principal Investigator Kyoto University Student Services Organization Associate Professor Jun Murata

-(2) Research on the actual situation of long-term community cooperation activities by university students and local organizations in Kyoto City and how to support them
+(2) Research on the actual state of long-term community collaboration activities by university students and local organizations in Kyoto City and how to support them

-Research Outline This study objectively clarifies the actual situation of long-term community cooperation activities by university students and local organizations in Kyoto City, and then considers the future support provided by universities and related organizations involved in these activities.
+Summary of Research This study objectively clarifies the actual situation of long-term community collaboration activities between university students and local organizations in Kyoto City, and examines how universities and related organizations involved in these activities should provide support in the future.

-Specifically, through questionnaires, we will identify student organizations (seminars and university-approved organizations) that are engaged in long-term community collaboration activities in Kyoto City, and clarify the factors and issues that have led the organizations to take root in the community, mainly through interviews.
-Then, while learning from the knowledge of advanced experience nationwide, we will consider the role that universities and related organizations should play and how to provide effective support to university students who are engaged in continuous regional cooperation activities.
+Specifically, through questionnaires, we will identify student organizations (seminars and university-approved organizations) that are engaged in long-term community collaboration activities in Kyoto City, and clarify the factors and issues that led to the establishment of these organizations in the community, mainly through interviews.
+In addition, while learning from the knowledge of advanced experiences from all over the country, we will consider the role that universities and their affiliated organizations should play and how to effectively support university students who are engaged in ongoing community collaboration activities.

 4. How to apply

-Please apply by Thursday, March 9, 2023 from the following link.
+Please apply by Thursday, March 9, 2023 from the link below.

 5. Inquiries regarding this matter

-【Finished】FY2020 and FY2021 Research Report Meeting on Designated Research Projects will be held.
+【Finished】2020 and 2021 Research Report Meeting on Foundation-Designated Research Topics will be held

-The University Consortium Kyoto has set designated survey themes with the aim of contributing to the improvement and review of projects, new development, and sophistication, and conducts surveys and research by researchers in specialized fields.
+The University Consortium Kyoto has established designated research topics and conducts research by researchers in specialized fields with the aim of contributing to the improvement and review of its business and the development and sophistication of its business.

 We look forward to your participation.